Zen to Go Logo

 4. Financial wellness

-Financial stress is one of the greatest sources of anxiety and distraction.
-When someone is worried about bills, their ability to concentrate on work plummets.
+Financial stress is one of the biggest sources of anxiety and distraction.
+When someone worries about bills, their ability to concentrate on work plummets.

 Practical ideas:

-• Financial education workshops: Offer sessions on how to budget, save, or understand basic investment concepts.
+• Financial education workshops: Offering sessions on how to budget, save, or understand basic investment concepts.

-• Access to financial advice: Facilitate contact with experts who can provide personalized guidance.
+• Access to financial advice: Facilitating contact with experts who can provide personalized guidance.

-• Flexible benefits: Allow employees to choose how to allocate a portion of their compensation to suit their needs.
+• Flexible benefits: Allowing employees to choose how to allocate a portion of their compensation to suit their needs.

 These four pillars are deeply interconnected.
-To better understand how they intertwine, you can explore our guide on what it takes to achieve holistic wellness.
+To better understand how they intertwine, you can explore our guide on what is needed to achieve overall wellness.
 By addressing them together, you create a culture where your people not only work but truly thrive.

 The real impact of workplace wellness on Mexican companies

-Today, ignoring your team’s wellness is a clear competitive disadvantage.
-Investing in it has ceased to be an expense and has become a strategic decision with a high impact on business results.
-It’s what separates a company that survives from one that leads its industry.
+Today, ignoring your team's wellness is a clear competitive disadvantage.
+Investing in it has stopped being an expense and has become a strategic decision with a high impact on business results.
+It’s what separates a surviving company from one that leads its industry.

 Organizations that understand this see tangible benefits that go far beyond a good environment.
-We’re talking about key metrics that every HR leader closely monitors: productivity, retention, and costs associated with turnover.
+We’re talking about key metrics that every HR leader scrutinizes: productivity, retention, and costs associated with turnover.

 Less absenteeism and voluntary turnover

-One of the largest hidden costs for any company is turnover.
-Losing a valuable collaborator not only entails recruitment expenses but also the loss of knowledge that is nearly impossible to recover.
+One of the biggest hidden costs for any company is turnover.
+Losing a valuable collaborator not only implies recruitment expenses but also the loss of knowledge that is almost impossible to recover.

-When employees feel cared for, their loyalty increases dramatically.
-Programs focused on reducing stress and improving physical and mental health make people not only want to stay but also commit deeply to the company’s goals.
+When employees feel cared for, their loyalty drastically increases.
+Programs focused on reducing stress and improving physical and mental health ensure that people not only want to stay but are deeply committed to the company’s objectives.

 A healthy, motivated team with low stress levels is, by definition, a productive team.
-Wellness allows people to focus better, collaborate more smoothly, and contribute innovative ideas.
-They stop "punching the clock" to engage genuinely with their work.
+Wellness allows people to concentrate better, collaborate more smoothly, and contribute innovative ideas.
+They stop just "checking the clock" and become genuinely engaged with their work.

 Attractive to the best talent

-In today’s job market, the best candidates are no longer just looking for a good salary.
+In today’s job market, the best candidates no longer just seek a good salary.
 They value culture, work-life balance, and growing in a healthy environment.
 A company known for its wellness program becomes a magnet for the most qualified talent.

-Offering benefits that are felt, like massages in the office, demonstrates a genuine commitment that candidates notice and appreciate.
+Offering benefits that are felt, such as chair massages in the office, demonstrates a real commitment that candidates notice and appreciate.

-Based on our satisfaction surveys, 99% of the collaborators who participate in our corporate massage programs feel that the company values their wellness.
-This sentiment is crucial in building a strong employer brand.
+Based on our satisfaction surveys, 99% of collaborators who participate in our corporate massage programs feel that the company values their well-being.
+This sentiment is crucial for building a strong employer brand.

 Workplace wellness faces significant challenges in our country.
-A recent report from Wellhub highlights that only 10% to 15% of companies in Mexico have managed to implement a culture that prioritizes emotional health and flexibility.
+A recent report from Wellhub highlights that only between 10% and 15% of companies in Mexico have managed to implement a culture that prioritizes emotional health and flexibility.

 This gap has a direct impact on the numbers: improving wellness can increase productivity by up to 12% and reduce turnover by 40%.
-To delve deeper into how we can improve, you can consult 5 lessons that Mexico can learn from global insights on flexibility and wellness.
+To delve deeper into how we can improve, you can consult 5 lessons Mexico can learn from global lessons on flexibility and wellness.

-Betting on workplace wellness not only improves your collaborators' lives; it strengthens the financial health and competitive position of your company.
+Betting on workplace wellness not only improves the lives of your collaborators; it strengthens your company's financial health and competitive position.

 How to detect the signs of low wellness in your team

-Before small frictions turn into a crisis, there are clear signs that warn us when a team’s wellness is at risk.
+Before small friction becomes a crisis, there are clear signals that alert us when a team's wellness is at risk.
 As a leader, learning to read these red flags allows you to act in time, demonstrating a genuine concern that strengthens trust.

-Be careful: these symptoms are rarely individual failures.
-They are almost always the reflection of a systemic problem that needs an organizational solution.
+Note: these symptoms are rarely individual failures.
+They are often a reflection of a systemic problem that requires an organizational solution.

-Some of the most obvious signs can be measured with numbers.
-If you notice that these metrics are moving in the wrong direction, it's time to analyze what's happening.
+Some of the most evident signals can be measured with numbers.
+If you notice that these metrics are moving in the wrong direction, it’s time to analyze what is happening.

-• Increase in absenteeism: A spike in absences or sick leaves, especially short-term ones, can be a direct symptom of burnout or demotivation.
+• Increased absenteeism: A spike in absences or short-term disabilities can be a direct symptom of burnout or demotivation.

-• High turnover rate: If people are leaving voluntarily more frequently, it’s one of the most costly and direct signs that something is not working.
-There’s no red flag more significant than this.
+• High turnover: If people are leaving voluntarily more often, it’s one of the most costly and direct signs that something isn’t working.
+There is no redder flag than this.

 • Decrease in productivity: Teams that take longer to deliver projects, make frequent mistakes, or seem "stuck" may be suffering from chronic stress or lack of commitment.